Scholarship and Fee Waivers

 Graduate Studies Fee Waiver – Tuition assistance and sometimes a stipend is available for students enrolled in eligible programs of study in the School of Graduate Studies.
 For information and application procedures, contact the School of Graduate Studies.

 National Health Service Corp – Students can receive tuition, fees, a living stipend and other reasonable educational costs in exchange for agreeing to serve at a NHSC approved sites.
-Students serve in a Health Professional Shortage Area of greatest need.
+Students must serve in a Health Professional Shortage Area of greatest need.
 Applications are accepted once a year from students who are enrolled or accepted for enrollment at an accredited health professions training program in an eligible primary care discipline: medicine (MD or DO), dentistry, family nurse practitioner, certified nurse midwife or physician assistant.
 For more information, visit http://nhsc.hrsa.gov/.

 Military Scholarships – Students can receive tuition, fees, and other reasonable educational costs and a living stipend in exchange for years of service as active duty military.
-Students receiving the military scholarships should submit their contract to the Bursar’s Office at least 3 to 4 weeks prior to registration.
+Students receiving the military scholarships should submit their contact to the Bursar’s Office at least 3 to 4 weeks prior to registration.

 For more information please contact the offices below or visit the web links: